Is Nizoral shampoo good for dandruff?

 How do you use Nizoral?

 Use Nizoral shampoo twice a week.
+Massage the shampoo into your scalp and hairline.
 If you wash your hair more often, use a regular shampoo in between.
 If you use Nizoral too often, you can run into more side effects (read below).

 How long does Nizoral take to work?